Dydx1989/Cluster-HyperHMM/README.md

 Pipeline outline
 ---

-A pipeline will generally involve acquiring and pre-processing data, clustering, then HyperHMM inference.
-The latter two steps are case-general and are performed in `cHHMM-expts_Kleborate.R`.
+A pipeline will generally involve acquiring and pre-processing data, clustering, HyperHMM inference on the clustered data, then output and interpretation.
+All except pre-processing are case-general and are performed in `cHHMM-expts_Kleborate.R`.

 Several case studies are included: